shoelace-style/webawesome/docs/docs/components/code-demo.md

 </wa-code-demo>
 ```

+Note that this means the preview will be in the light DOM, and can conflict with other things on the page.
-To only render the custom preview within the shadow DOM, or to display raw text, you can wrap it in a `<template>` element:
+To only render the custom preview within the component’s shadow DOM, or to display raw text, you can wrap it in a `<template>` element:

 ```html {.example .open}
 <wa-code-demo>
   <template slot="preview">